Churni Ganguly

-Churni Ganguly (née Banerjee) is a Bengali actress and director.
+Churni Ganguly (née Banerjee) is an Indian actress and writer-director who mainly works in Bengali movies and television productions.
+She won the prestigious Onida Pinnacle Award for Best Actress [National Level] in 1995.

+Churni received the Bengal Film Journalists' Association Awards in 2005 in the best actress category for the movie Waarish, in which she played a single-mother's role.
+As a writer-director, she won two National Film Awards for Nirbashito and Tarikh.

+At the 7th Filmfare Awards Bangla, she won the Filmfare Award Bangla for Best Actress for her performance in the drama film Ardhangini.

-After spending her childhood in Kurseong, she came to Kolkata and got admitted at the Jadavpur University.
-While studying at Jadavpur University, she joined a theatre group as an actress.
-Then she moved to Mumbai and acted in a few television serials.
-Later, she came back to Kolkata and started acting in Bengali films.
+After spending her childhood in Kurseong, Churni came to Kolkata and got admitted at the Jadavpur University.
+While studying English at Jadavpur University, she joined a theatre group as an actress.
+Then she moved to Mumbai and acted in a few television serials for Balaji Motion Pictures.
+Later, she returned to Kolkata and started working in Bengali films.

-Ganguly received the Bengal Film Journalists' Association Awards in 2005 in the best actress category for the movie Waarish, in which she played a single-mother's role.

 Personal life

-Churni Ganguly (born Churni Banerjee) spent her childhood in Kurseong.
-Her parents were school teachers.
-She was a student of Dow Hills boarding school.
+Churni Ganguly (née Banerjee) was born on 14 November spent her childhood in Kurseong.
+Her parents, Sudipta Banerjee and Ardhendu Banerjee, were school teachers.
+She was a student of Dow Hill School.
 In spite of being at boarding school, Churni and few other girls were allowed to stay at their homes with their parents.
 Churni's father, whom Churni described as "extremely caring, but a rather serious person" encouraged Churni to do well in studies, and especially sports.
 But Churni did not feel the urge to concentrate on sports.
 Churni was a good student at school, but she never thought that she had to secure rankings in examinations.

-Churni was a student of Jadavpur University.
-While at university, in 1987, she started a theatre troupe with Suman Mukhopadhyay and her future husband Kaushik Ganguly.
-Churni is married to Bengali film director Kaushik Ganguly and has a son – Ujaan Ganguly.
+Churni was a top student of Jadavpur University when she became a part of Aurat.
+In 1987, she started a theatre troupe with Suman Mukhopadhyay and her future husband, National Award-winning filmmaker Kaushik Ganguly.
+Kaushik and Churni got married in January 1993.
+They have a son – actor Ujaan Ganguly.

 Career in Mumbai

-Firstly, she tried her luck in the Hindi film and television industry.
+Churni arrived as a fresh face in the Hindi film and television industry.
 She shifted to Mumbai and acted in Zee TV's first daily soap, Raahat and stayed there for the next two years.
 In those days, when she was in her twenties, she acted in Choti si Asha, in which she played a 35-year-old mother's character who matured to about 60.
-Later she decided to come back to Kolkata.
+Despite success and accolades, she decided to come back to Kolkata.

 Career in Bengali film industry

-After moving to Kolkata, Churni decided to join the Bengali film industry.
+Since moving to Kolkata, Churni has been working in the Bengali film industry.